amcq-expeed/OPNXT/docs/generated/PRJ-2025-0007/SRS.md

 - Performance / Security / Compliance: The system SHALL Log all user interactions during the context test.

 ## 6. Other Requirements
-- Success Metrics: The system SHALL Provide a reporting feature to summarize test results.
+- Success Metrics: The system SHALL Provide real-time feedback to users participating in the test.